coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Gaseous creatures do not need to breathe and are immune to attacks involving breathing (troglodyte stench, poison gas, and the like).

-Gaseous creatures can't enter water or other liquid.
+Gaseous creatures can’t enter water or other liquid.
 They are not ethereal or incorporeal.
 They are affected by winds or other forms of moving air to the extent that the wind pushes them in the direction the wind is moving.
-However, even the strongest wind can't disperse or damage a creature in gaseous form.
+However, even the strongest wind can’t disperse or damage a creature in gaseous form.

 Discerning a creature in gaseous form from natural mist requires a DC 15